Coloring Delaunay-Edges and their Generalizations: Abstract

 We consider geometric hypergraphs whose vertex set is a finite set of points (e.g., in the plane), and whose hyperedges are the intersections of this set with a family of geometric regions (e.g., axis-parallel rectangles).
 A typical coloring problem for such geometric hypergraphs asks, given an integer $k$, for the existence of an integer $m=m(k)$, such that every set of points can be $k$-colored such that every hyperedge of size at least $m$ contains points of different (or all $k$) colors.

-We generalize this notion by introducing coloring of (unordered) \emph{$t$-tuples} of points such that every hyperedge that contains enough points contains $t$-tuples of different (or all) colors.
-In particular, we consider all $t$-tuples and $t$-tuples that are themselves hyperedges.
+We generalize this notion by introducing coloring of \emph{$t$-subsets} of points such that every hyperedge that contains enough points contains $t$-subsets of different (or all) colors.
+In particular, we consider all $t$-subsets and $t$-subsets that are themselves hyperedges.
 The latter, with $t=2$, is equivalent to coloring the edges of the so-called \emph{Delaunay-graph}.

-In this paper we study colorings of Delaunay-edges with respect to halfplanes, pseudo-disks, axis-parallel and bottomless rectangles, and also discuss colorings of $t$-tuples of geometric and abstract hypergraphs, and connections between the standard coloring of vertices and coloring of $t$-tuples of vertices.
+In this paper we study colorings of Delaunay-edges with respect to halfplanes, pseudo-disks, axis-parallel and bottomless rectangles, and also discuss colorings of $t$-subsets of geometric and abstract hypergraphs, and connections between the standard coloring of vertices and coloring of $t$-subsets of vertices.